 For the Cash Fund it was recommended that the current structure be maintained, so no restructuring took place.

 The Trustee is satisfied that the default arrangements for the Plan remain appropriate for the Plan's membership.

-The next investment strategy review is due to start in Q4 2023 and continue into 2024.
+The next investment strategy review commenced in Q4 2023 and will continue into 2024.